Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

 (substituting the URI of your stylesheet, of course).
 See http://www.w3.org/TR/xml-stylesheet/ for the full details.
 The Cascading Stylesheet Specification (CSS) provides a simple syntax for assigning styles to elements, and has been implemented in most browsers.

-Dave Pawson maintains a comprehensive XSL FAQ at http://www.dpawson.co.uk/xsl/, and his book (Pawson, 2002) [the Fox book] is available from O'Reilly.
+Dave Pawson's original and comprehensive XSL FAQ is now being maintained by Liam Quin at a temporary home at https://www.delightfulcomputing.com/xslfaq/xsl/ (read the XSL-List for announcements about changes).
+Dave Pawson's book (Pawson, 2002) [the Fox book] is available from O'Reilly.
 XSL uses XML syntax (an XSL stylesheet is just an XML file) and has widespread support from several major browser vendors (see the questions on browsers and other software).
 XSL comes in two flavours:

 XSL itself, which is a pure formatting language, outputting a Formatted Objects (FO) file, which needs a text formatter like FOP, XEP, or others to create printable (PDF) output (but see Alternatives to XSL:FO).
 Currently I am not aware of any Web browsers which support direct XSL rendering to PDF;